Extractive

 Project Outline

 The Dairi Prima Mineral (DPM) mine is located in a mountainous region of the Dairi Regency in North Sumatra, Indonesia.
-The company is in the construction stage of developing an underground mine for the extraction of zinc, lead, and silver ore—with a focus on zinc.
-The mine has been under consideration since 1998, when the Indonesian Government granted DPM permission to explore for metals over a 27,420-hectare area.
+The company is in the process of constructing an underground mine for the extraction of zinc, lead, and silver ore—with a focus on zinc.
+The mine has been under consideration since 1998, when the Indonesian Government granted DPM permission to explore for metals over a 27,420-hectare area (which has since been reduced to around 24,600 hectares).
 As of 2019, the project was expected to cost 453 million USD.
 It is unclear whether the project has yet reached financial close or secured insurance, but the company has stated that mining will commence within 42 months after finance is secured.
-According to an addendum to its environmental impact assessment (EIA), the mine will have a life span of nine years.

 Bumi Resources has also received financing from Chinese banks and financial institutions.
 In 2017, after defaulting on loan repayments, Bumi Resources entered into a debt restructuring agreement with its lenders, including China Investment Corporation (CIC) and China Development Bank (CDB).
 The lenders could choose different ways of restructuring, including issuance of shares or issuance of new debt instruments.
 CIC chose to acquire equity shares while CDB chose to reschedule its debt under new terms.
 As part of this restructure, both CIC and CDB also took seats on Bumi Resource’s board of directors.

 DPM has stated that 80% of the project cost would be raised via loans from Chinese banks and 20% from its own equity.
 Although it is unclear if financing has been secured, company documents show that the NFC has strong relationships with Bank of China and Industrial and Commercial Bank of China (ICBC), as well as Sinosure, all of which have provided finance/insurance to the company in the past, and have attended DPM events.
-Postal Savings Bank of China has provided several general corporate loans to NFC, which can be used for any of its business operations, potentially including DPM.
-The World Bank’s International Finance Corporation (IFC) holds an equity stake in Postal Savings Bank, which has opened the door to a community complaint to the IFC’s grievance mechanisms (see below).
+Postal Savings Bank of China had provided several general corporate loans to NFC.
+The World Bank’s International Finance Corporation (IFC) holds an equity stake in Postal Savings Bank, which opened the door to a community complaint to the IFC’s grievance mechanisms (see below).
+Postal Savings Bank of China’s lending to NFC, however, ended during 2022.

 Project Impacts

-• Pollution: Lead-zinc mines are among the most high-risk types of mine in terms of pollution, as the mining process produces sulfide ore, which can create sulfuric acid which takes heavy metals into solution and can leach into and pollute overland flows and groundwater.
+- Pollution: Lead-zinc mines are among the most high-risk types of mine in terms of pollution, as the mining process produces sulfide ore.
+This can create sulfuric acid which takes heavy metals into solution and can leach into and pollute overland flows and groundwater.
 Transportation of the extracted ore is also expected to result in contamination of the road routes to export ports.

-• Indigenous Peoples: Indigenous and other local communities downstream of the mine have not provided their free, prior, and informed consent for the project to go forward.
-Independent information about the mine and its possible impacts has been extremely limited.
+- Indigenous Peoples: Indigenous and other local communities downstream of the mine have not provided their free, prior, and informed consent for the project to go forward.

 The mine was first approved in 2005 but plans for the project were subsequently changed significantly.
 However, development of the project continued without updated assessments.
 In 2019, the Ministry of Environment and Forestry informed DPM that they needed to produce an addendum to their environmental impact assessment reflecting the changes in the plans for the project, including the already-constructed explosives storage facility.
 A 490-page addendum was completed in October 2019, which was shared with local NGOs on 30 June 2020.
 This came with an attached letter stating that the deadline for written comments was 29 June—the day before they received the document.
 This episode is emblematic of the lack of transparency and consultation in the planning and approval of the project as a whole.
-Repeated requests by NGOs for information about the process and timeline for review of the EIA Addendum have been ignored, as have requests for specific geological information that would allow full assessment of risk of earthquake-related failure of the proposed tailings dam (international best practice guidelines state that this information should be public and independent review of tailings dam stability must be undertaken).
-Approval of this EIA addendum by the government is a legal requirement in order for the mine to receive an environmental permit to operate.
+Repeated requests by nongovernmental organisations for information about the process and timeline for review of the EIA Addendum were ignored, as were requests for specific geological information that would allow full assessment of risk of earthquake-related failure of the proposed tailings dam (international best practice guidelines state that this information should be public and independent review of tailings dam stability must be undertaken).

 In June 2019, the company built an explosives storage facility 50 metres away from Sipat sub-village.
 Local NGOs inspected the site, which they were informed has the capacity to hold 5,000 kilograms of dynamite and 100 tonnes of ammonium nitrate.
 They allege this was built without a valid environmental approval, which could be grounds for legal action.
-Indeed, the Addendum to the DPM environmental impact assessment currently under consideration requests approval for the new site—but the facility has been built already.
+Indeed, the Addendum to the DPM environmental impact assessment requested approval for the new site—but the facility near Sipat had been built already.
+DPM promised to the EIA Assessment Commission that the facility would be removed by December 2021, but it still remains in situ in early 2023.
 This has raised concerns as NFC has in the past been involved in an explosives disaster, when a blast at an explosives factory run by a subsidiary in Zambia killed at least 50 workers in 2005.

 In-depth Sources